As a dermatologist, I know how powerful retinoid products are for fighting the signs of skin aging.

 - Retinoid dermatitis is a subtle irritation that develops in the first weeks to months of initiating a retinoid product into your skin care routine.

-Once your complexion has adjusted to retinol and the retinoid dermatitis has subsided, then it is ok to slowly add back potentially irritating products one at a time.
+In my dermatology practice, once a patient's complexion has adjusted to retinol and the retinoid dermatitis has subsided, then it is ok to slowly add back potentially irritating products one at a time.